 When you’re in need of addiction treatment, learning about treatment costs and payment options can help you decide what path is best for you.
 Attending an alcohol or drug treatment center can certainly help you get free from addiction.
-However, you’ll want to be sure you understand the costs and getting your recovery bills covered so you’re not stuck with a load of debt later.
+However, you’ll want to be sure you understand the costs and get your recovery bills covered so you’re not stuck with a load of debt later.

-There are many struggling with addiction that are reluctant to attend a treatment center because they do not think they can afford the services.
+There are many struggling with addiction that is reluctant to attend a treatment center because they do not think they can afford the services.
 They hear about how outrageous some price tags are and never even give it another thought.

 But the reality is that most private health insurance plans cover at least part of the cost.
 Some may even pay for all of it.

 Learn more about the best options for you from a reputable healthcare provider like Workit Health.